BJMEJIA/demo-devops-python/README.md

   The ingress file currently uses `localhost` as the root path.
 To work in a production environment running on the cloud, you will need a DNS Zone (e.g. Amazon Route 53), and EKS should be configured to use an AWS Load Balancer.

 - **Replica Management & AutoScaling:**
-  The requirement for two replicas and auto-scaling is not included in this project.
-This is because sharing the database among all replicas requires persistent shared storage and additional logic to coordinate running the `migrate` command, which prevents multiple replicas from applying migrations simultaneously.
-This step is critical in production environments when scaling horizontally.
+This project does not include a configuration for multiple replicas or auto-scaling.
+The design decision was made to ensure that all replicas share a single database rather than each having an independent instance, thereby providing a consistent user experience.
+Achieving this requires the use of persistent shared storage and additional coordination logic to manage database migrations effectively, avoiding potential conflicts from concurrent migration attempts.
+This approach is especially critical in production environments when horizontal scaling is implemented.

 - **Database Migrations:**
   The `makemigrations` command is not automated as part of the CI/CD pipeline.
 Database migrations should be managed manually with each code release and propagated carefully through all environments.
 In this demo, the `makemigrations` command does not have an effect and is not automatically executed.